 Using a bucket-based approach to retirement planning gives you a way to reframe the conversation.
 Your client is already holding some percent in cash—it could be 2%, 6%, whatever you’ve allocated.
 Given that she’s highly paid, that might be 18 months worth of living expenses.
 By breaking this out visually, showing the client that they’ve got an amount set aside in cash, oftentimes that can assuage their need to go completely into cash.

 If that doesn’t take care of it, remember that you’re not actually looking for action; you’re looking for inaction.
 The client is already invested as they should be.
 In a momentary panic, they’re about to take an action that would be against their best interest.
 So it may seem a little devilish, but you might try flooding them with too many options.
+What I mean by that is to take out your calculator or your financial planning program and show them a handful of different scenarios.
+Talk about what they like and don’t like about each one.
+At the end, ask them, “Well, at this point we’ve talked about a variety of things.
+What options do you think make most sense, and why?”
+If you flood a client with options in this way, they may actually take no action at all, protecting them from their potentially damaging instinct to go to cash.

 Going Deeper: Too Many Choices Can Stall Decision-Making